 - Non-print curriculum collections include audiovisual materials, three-dimensional objects, printed games, children’s artwork, exemplary software and multimedia, and numerous other resources used in teaching and learning

 To search the curriculum collection on Educat+, click the Advanced Search option and change the Search For selection to Curriculum:

 You can also search by Subject, both in a general Educat+ and in Curriculum specifically.
 For an introduction to subject headings and searching by them in Educat+, see Searching by Subject on Educat+.

 Textbooks have particularly tricky subject headings.
-The usual format for them is this:
+The search query for them is as follows:

 [school subject]--Study and Teaching ([level])

 This format works for almost all subjects and levels.
-For example, if I want to find geography textbooks for elementary school children or art textbooks for continuing education students, I would use Advanced Search, change the field to Subject, and search respectively:
+For example, if to find geography textbooks for elementary school children, change the above template to the following:

 Geography--Study and Teaching (elementary)

 To search for any art textbooks for continuing education students, the query would look like the following: